 “Once his mother joked to him, ‘You didn’t get the memo.
 The war’s all over, and they’re sending you back to me.’

 ‘No, Mom,’ Kihm said.
 ‘This is really where I want to be.’”

 The Travis Manion Foundation honored Pfc.
-John Kihm through our Character Does Matter program when we shared his story with students at Germantown High School in Philadelphia, Pa.
-Cadets in the Air Force JROTC at Germantown High School are continuing Kihm’s legacy of service along with Staff Sgt.
-Jesse Williams’ through the “If Not Me, Then Who…” Service Challenge.
+John Kihm through the Character Does Matter program.
+His story was shared with students at Germantown High School in Philadelphia, Pa.
+Cadets in the Air Force JROTC at Germantown High School are continued Kihm’s legacy of service along with Staff Sgt.
+Jesse Williams’ through a “If Not Me, Then Who…” Service Challenge.

 Department of Defense

 My Fox Philly